fpgaminer/meagerdb/README.md

 See `meagerdb.h`, `keyvalue.h`, and `search.h` for an API reference.
-See `database-specified.txt` for file format specification.
+See `database-specification.md` for file format specification.